b-sharpe-SA/b-sharpe-converter-shortcode/README.txt

 == Changelog ==

+= 5.0.6 =
+* Changed: use new currency flags

 = 5.0.5 =
-* FIX: Allow displaying multiple converters on the same page
+* Fixed: allow displaying multiple converters on the same page

 = 5.0.3 =
-* FIX: Allow displaying multiple converters on the same page
+* Fixed: allow displaying multiple converters on the same page

 = 5.0.2 =
 * Initial public release!